mattpolzin/JSONAPI/README.md

 let document = try decoder.decode(responseStructure, from: data)
 ```

-This document is guaranteed by the JSON API spec to be "data", "metadata", or "errors."
+A JSON API Document is guaranteed by the JSON API spec to be "data", "metadata", or "errors."
 If it is "data", it may also contain "metadata" and/or other "included" resources.
 If it is "errors," it may also contain "metadata."

 #### `ResourceBody`

 The first generic type of a `JSONAPIDocument` is a `ResourceBody`.
-This can either be a `SingleResourceBody` or a `ManyResourceBody`.
-You will find zero or one `Entity` values in a JSON API document that has a `SingleResourceBody` and you will find zero or more `Entity` values in a JSON API document that has a `ManyResourceBody`.
+This can either be a `SingleResourceBody<PrimaryResource>` or a `ManyResourceBody<PrimaryResource>`.
+You will find zero or one `PrimaryResource` values in a JSON API document that has a `SingleResourceBody` and you will find zero or more `PrimaryResource` values in a JSON API document that has a `ManyResourceBody`.
 You can use the `Poly` types (`Poly1` through `Poly6`) to specify that a `ResourceBody` will be one of a few different types of `Entity`.
 These `Poly` types work in the same way as the `Include` types described below.

 If you expect a response to not have a "data" top-level key at all, then use `NoResourceBody` instead.

+##### nullable `PrimaryResource`

+If you expect a `SingleResourceBody` to sometimes come back `null`, you should make your `PrimaryResource` optional.
+If you do not make your `PrimaryResource` optional then a `null` primary resource will be considered an error when parsing the JSON.

+You cannot, however, use an optional `PrimaryResource` with a `ManyResourceBody` because JSON API requires that an empty document in that case be represented by an empty array rather than `null`.

 #### `MetaType`